bandr1ano/gnss-data-generator/readme.md

 # GNSS Data Generator — Project Documentation

-> **Heads-up:** The uploaded ZIP includes a full `.venv/` directory and several Python files appear truncated (contain `...`).
-> The docs below reflect the intended structure and usage based on the visible code.
-> If something doesn’t run as-is, compare against these instructions and consider re-zipping the repo without the virtualenv
-> and with complete source files.

 ## Overview

 This project automates fetching the latest **GNSS BRDC** navigation file(s) and uses them to generate a **GPS baseband IQ file**